eighteight/tutor-ai-agent/README.md

    JavaScript has three ways to declare variables: let, const, and var. let is block-scoped and can be reassigned...
    ```
-3. Click "Upload Content" - course will appear in courses list
+3. Click "Create Course" - course will appear in courses list

 ### Learning Experience
 1. **Browse Courses**: View all available courses on the home page